mdtux89/amr-evaluation/README.md

 # amr-evaluation

+**Update (28/02/19):** We found and fixed a bug in the code for the Reentrancy and SRL scores, caused by wrongly parsing the AMR tuples before passing them to Smatch.

 Evaluation metrics to compare AMR graphs based on Smatch (http://amr.isi.edu/evaluation.html).
 The script computes a set of metrics between AMR graphs in addition to the traditional Smatch code:

 * Unlabeled: Smatch score computed on the predicted graphs after removing all edge labels